 A patient should not have two NHI numbers.
 The purpose of a NHI number is a unique identifier to each patient and holds that patients information.
 This means that each person can be uniquely identified for the purposes of health care services and records.

-If your patient has multiple NHI numbers please contact Sector Services on 0800 855 151 and we will investigate the numbers and request a merge of any duplicate information.
+If your patient has multiple NHI numbers please contact Sector Operations on 0800 855 151 and we will investigate the numbers and request a merge of any duplicate information.

 What is the difference between a Resident and a Citizen?